Journalism Awards of Excellence for Coverage of Emergency Medicine Issues

 The Awards of Excellence program is open to all credentialed journalists.
 There are no entry fees.
 Candidates can self-nominate or be nominated by someone else.
 ACEP members and chapters are also invited to submit nominations for stories they have seen in their media market.

-Nominations must be for news stories published or aired within the 2014 or 2015 calendar year.
+Nominations must be for news stories published or aired within the current calendar year.
 ACEP is unable to consider submissions created, produced or developed by ACEP Public Relations Committee members.
 ACEP is able to consider projects that might feature comments, or a profile, or guest appearances made by a Public Relations Committee member as long, as that member has no potential to receive a journalism award for the submission.

 Entries will be judged based on the below criteria by members of ACEP’s Public Relations Committee and approved by ACEP’s national president.